lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     Use the image display tool to extract a line cut.

 **Image grid display**:
+Close all pop-up windows.
 Above the image use the grid icon (hover-over text "Tile all images in the search result table") to show up to eight of the images side-by-side.
 Notice that it is possible to pan and zoom in each of these grid windows.
 This functionality is only available with the "Tri-view" layout.
 The default view is "Show single image at full size".